PanicStation.org

 Important note

-This is general information, not medical advice or a diagnosis.
-If you feel worse, might be pregnant, have heavy bleeding, severe pain, or faintness/dizziness, seek emergency care immediately.
+This is general information, not medical advice, diagnosis, or a substitute for professional care.
+If you feel worse, might be pregnant, have heavy bleeding, severe pain, or faintness or dizziness, seek emergency care immediately.

 Additional Resources